osjacky430/tmr_listener/README.md

 # TM Robot Listener

-A package that handles TM robot listen node, this package provides the connection and message generation/parsing.
+A package that handles TM robot listen node, this package takes care of the TCP connection and message generation/parsing.
 The application is left for the end user to implement, making it simple, flexible and robust.

 ## Table of Contents